-- c.
-Once the completed Problem Statement is received by the Dean or designee, the situation will be investigated and a written resolution will be provided to the student within 10 college business days. - d.
+- d.
 If the student remains dissatisfied following the Dean or designee's written decision, the student may proceed to Step 3. - 3.
-Within 10 college business days of receiving the Dean or their designee's written decision: - a.
+Within five college business days of receiving the Dean or their designee's written decision: - a.
 The student may appeal to the Vice-President of Administration, Vice-President of Instruction or Vice-President of Student Services if at least one of the following statements is true: - i.
 New evidence exists which was not presented to the Dean or designee in Step 2. - ii.
 Evidence exists of process failure (i.e. the student was treated unfairly by the Dean or designee, etc.). - b.
-The student meeting at least one of the above criteria submits the following for consideration: - i.
+The student meeting at least one of the above parameters submits the following for consideration: - i.
 The original Problem Statement as submitted to the Dean or designee. - ii.
 The written decision received from the Dean or designee. - iii.
 The required additional evidence noted in 3a above. - c.
-The Vice President will provide a written decision to the student within 10 college business days. - 4.
-Within 10 college business days of receiving the Vice President's written decision: - a.
+The Vice President will provide a written decision to the student within five college business days. - 4.
+Within five college business days of receiving the Vice President's written decision: - a.
 The student may pursue review by the President if at least one of the following statements is true: - i.
 There is new evidence which was not presented to the Vice President in Step 3. - ii.
 Evidence exists of process failure (i.e. the student was treated unfairly by the Vice President, etc.). - b.
-The student provides all pertinent written documentation to the Administrative Assistant to the President and schedules a meeting with the President (note that meeting may occur in person, via electronic means, or via phone). - The President will review the student's appeal, review available documentation, and present the student with a written determination within 10 college business days.
+The student provides all pertinent written documentation to the Administrative Assistant to the President and schedules a meeting with the President (note that meeting may occur in person, via electronic means, or via phone). - c.
+The President will review the student's appeal, review available documentation, and present the student with a written determination within five college business days.
 The President's decision is final. - 5.
-If resolution is not reached, the student may address their concerns with the

-Kansas Attorney General's Office of Consumer Protection:
+If resolution is not reached, the student may address their concerns with the Kansas Attorney General's Office of Consumer Protection:

-- i.
-Consumer Protection Hotline: 1-800-432-2310 or (785) 296-3751

-- ii.
-Fax: (785) 291-3699
+Consumer Protection Hotline: 1-800-432-2310 or (785) 296-3751 Fax: (785) 291-3699 Website

-- iii.
-Website